-A cluster, in Redis Enterprise terms, is a set of cloud instances, virtual machine/container nodes or bare-metal servers that allows you to create any number of Redis databases in a memory/storage pool shared across the set.
+A cluster, in Redis Enterprise terms, is a set of cloud instances, virtual machine/container nodes, or bare-metal servers that let you create any number of Redis databases in a memory/storage pool shared across the set.
 The cluster doesn’t need to scale up/out (or down/in) whenever a new database is created or deleted.
-A scaling operation is triggered only when one of the predefined limit thresholds has been reached, such as: memory, CPU, network, storage IOPS , etc.
+A scaling operation is triggered only when one of the predefined limit thresholds has been reached, such as: memory, CPU, network, storage IOPS, etc.

 At any given time, a Redis Enterprise cluster node can include between zero and a few hundred Redis databases in one of the following types:

 - A simple database, i.e. a single master shard

 - A highly available (HA) database, i.e. a pair of master and slave shards